monikastrah/431-2020/labs/lab07/lab07.md

 Lab 07
 ================
-Last Edited 2020-10-25 23:36:57
+Last Edited 2020-11-02 09:08:05

 # General Instructions

-There are ten questions on this assignment.
-Please make sure to respond to all ten.
+There are eight questions on this assignment.
+Please make sure to respond to all eight.

 You are welcome (encouraged, really) to discuss Lab 07 with Dr. Love, the teaching assistants and even your colleagues, but your answer must